NASA-IMPACT/modern-dgf/README.md

     > GitHub Auth Key can be obtained via [GitHub settings](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+- Coming Next week

--   Perform a quick compliance check against the different policies (SPD-41a, FAIR) using Artificial Intelligence.
+    -   Perform a quick compliance check against the different policies (SPD-41a, FAIR) using Artificial Intelligence (Coming Next week).

--   Export the subset as:

-    -   Document which will serve as your DMP
+    -   Subselection prepared as a document which will serve as your DMP

-    -   Github into your project repo as cards

 ```
 @misc{modern-DGF,